GSA-TTS/piipan-open-source/.github/ISSUE_TEMPLATE/bug.md

 - Anticipated costs?
 - How are SNAP participants affected?
 - How are state agencies affected?
-- How are FNS users affected?
+- How are users affected?

 ### Anything else?